arenaxr/arena-docs/content/schemas/message/static-body.md

 ===================

 A fixed-position or animated object.
 Other objects may collide with static bodies, but static bodies themselves are unaffected by gravity and collisions.

-More properties at <a href='https://github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md'>https://github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md</a>
+More properties at <a href='https://github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md'>A-Frame Physics System</a>.

 Physics Static Body Attributes
 -------------------------------